JonasTFab/Heavy-Projects/README.md

 And finally the last python file project_1e.py is where we compare our logarithm with the brute force algorithm from Morten's library.
 This algorithm uses LU-decomposition to solve the equation Ax=b.

 computationalLib.py is the python library made by Morten Hjorth-Jensen.
 This is the location of the LU-decomposition we're using in project_1e.py.

+This repository also contains some other files which is not directly important to project 1.